mavlink/MAVSDK-Java/README.md

 }
 ```

-### Proguard
+### ProGuard

-Proguard users may need to add the following rule:
+ProGuard users may need to add the following rule:

 ```
 -keep class io.mavsdk.** { *; }